HASTE-project/haste-agent/readme.md

 5. Modify the configuration so that the paths are consistent with the above:
 ./haste/desktop_agent/benchmarking/benchmarking_config.py

+Remember to update the `HASTE_GATEWAY_*` host/credentials settings to match the gateway.

 6. Run the dataset preparation:
 ```
 python3 -m haste.desktop_agent.benchmarking.prep